wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-skype-business/includes/upgrade-skype-on-premises.md

 Prior to users reaching TeamsOnly mode, organizations can optionally use any of the Skype for Business coexistence modes to ensure predictable communication between users who are in TeamsOnly mode and users who aren't yet.
 The purpose of the Skype for Business coexistence modes (SfBOnly, SfBWithTeamsCollab, SfBWithTeamsCollabAndMeetings) is to provide a predictable experience for end users as organizations transition from Skype for Business to Teams.

-When a user is in any of the Skype for Business modes, all incoming chats and calls are routed to the user’s Skype for Business client.
+When a user is in any of the Skype for Business modes, all incoming chats and calls are routed to the user's Skype for Business client.
 To avoid end-user confusion and ensure proper routing, calling and chat functionality in the Teams client is disabled when a user is in any of the Skype for Business modes.
 Similarly, meeting scheduling in Teams is explicitly disabled when users are in the SfBOnly or SfBWithTeamsCollab modes, and explicitly enabled when a user is in the SfBWithTeamsCollabAndMeetings mode.

  Depending on your requirements, you can assign the appropriate coexistence mode based on the upgrade path that your organization has chosen.
 For more information, see [Migration and interoperability guidance for organizations using Teams together with Skype for Business](/MicrosoftTeams/migration-interop-guidance-for-teams-with-skype) and [Setting your coexistence and upgrade settings](https://aka.ms/SkypeToTeams-SetCoexistence).